-This fall, the Interdisciplinary Studies conference (September 21-22) will focus on the theme “What’s Love Got to Do with It?
-Getting to the Heart of What You Want,” and will feature keynotes by King's newly arrived Associate Professor of Philosophy, Neal DeRoo.
+This fall, the Interdisciplinary Studies conference (September 21-22) focused on the theme “What’s Love Got to Do with It?
+Getting to the Heart of What You Want,” and featured keynotes by King's newly arrived Associate Professor of Philosophy, Neal DeRoo.

 What do you really want?
 How do you think what you’re doing at this university will help you get it?
 The answer to these questions is ultimately a “faith” answer—not because it will somehow show you what you really believe, but because faith isn’t primarily about what you believe.

 We are all driven by a deep-seated desire for something at our core —a comfortable middle-class lifestyle, fulfilling work, a sense of safety and security, some element of control over our lives.
 Our smaller, everyday desires are driven by deeper desires, which are themselves driven by deeper desires, all the way down to one basic, overarching desire.
 This ultimate desire—this basic love—shapes everything that we do with our lives.
 Perhaps nothing is more important for us than to know what we want—what we really, really want.

 Join us as we unpack some ways to consider all of what we do at King’s as being about learning to tune our hearts to “love rightly” in everything we do—across all disciplines of life and into every corner of creation.

 Read more of Neal’s articles at inallthings.org, an online publication of the Andreas Center for Reformed Scholarship and Service.
 Neal is the founding editor of “In All Things” and is a regular contributor.